berlioz-the/berlioz/docs/cli.md

 Displays cluster definitions.

+Will output cluster, service and other resource definitions of the cluster.
+Optionally a version can be specified.

 ## cluster list

 Outputs the list of clusters.

+Those are the clusters published using [push](#push) command.

 ## cluster versions

-Outputs the version history of cluster defnitions.
+Outputs the version history of cluster definitions.

+The version from the result can be used to downgrade to a particular version using [provision](#provision) command, or alternately to output the definitions using [cluster describe](#cluster-describe) command.

 ## deployment cluster list